ekartashov/roo-conport-modes/docs/mode-engineer-guide.md

 ```
 Error: Failed to initialize frameworks
 ```
-**Solution**: Ensure all Phase 4 frameworks are properly installed and ConPort is accessible.
+**Solution**: Ensure all autonomous frameworks are properly installed and ConPort is accessible.

 #### Validation Failures
 ```